username-Vedant/openrouter-proxy/README.md

   # Time in seconds to temporarily disable a key when rate limit is reached by default
   rate_limit_cooldown: 14400  # 4 hours
+  free_only: false # try to show only free models

 # Proxy settings for outgoing requests to OpenRouter
 requestProxy: